celo-org/docs/docs/developer-resources/develop-on-windows.md

-# Celo Development on Windows
+---
+title: Using Windows
+slug: /developer-guide/start/develop-on-windows
+---

 Many popular tools and resources for blockchain development are written for developers working on UNIX machines.
 It is common for developers working on Windows to encounter errors that are not covered in the documentation and have no luck with Google.
 Fortunately, Microsoft makes it easy to run a UNIX machine directly from a Windows desktop ****with the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq).